vernisaz/simcom/doc/PIs.md

 And then run **rb** in each of them (except the first with scripts).
 It will build required common crates.

-The crates are actually required to build a web server, and can be used in other applications too.
+The crates are actually required to build the web server, and can be used in other applications too.

 ### SimHTTP